 Securitization involves the transfer of financial assets to another entity in exchange for cash and/or beneficial interests in the assets transferred.
 Farmer Mac or third parties transfer agricultural mortgage loans, Rural Infrastructure loans, or USDA securities into trusts that are used as vehicles for the securitization of the transferred financial assets.
 The trusts issue Farmer Mac Guaranteed Securities that are beneficial interests in the assets of the trusts, to either Farmer Mac or third-party investors.
 Farmer Mac guarantees principal and interest payments on the securities issued by the trusts and receives guarantee fees as compensation for its guarantee.
-Farmer Mac recognizes guarantee fees on the accrual basis over the terms of the Farmer Mac Guaranteed Securities, which generally coincide with the terms of the underlying loans.
-As such, no guarantee fees are unearned at the end of any reporting period.
+Farmer Mac recognizes guarantee fees on the accrual basis over the terms of the Farmer Mac Guarantee fees are unearned at the end of any reporting period.

-Farmer Mac is required to perform under its guarantee obligation when the underlying loans for the off-balance sheet Farmer Mac Guaranteed Securities do not make their scheduled installment payments.
+Farmer Mac is required to perform under its guarantee obligation when the underlying loans for the offbalance sheet Farmer Mac Guaranteed Securities do not make their scheduled installment payments.
 When a loan underlying a Farmer Mac Guaranteed Security (other than Farmer Mac Guaranteed Securities structured as real estate mortgage investment conduits pursuant to 26 U.S.C. §§ 860A-860G) becomes 90 days or more past due, Farmer Mac may, in its sole discretion, repurchase the loan from the trust and generally does repurchase such loans, thereby reducing the principal balance of the outstanding Farm & Ranch Guaranteed Security.
 When Farmer Mac purchases a delinquent loan underlying a Farmer Mac Guaranteed Security, Farmer Mac stops accruing the guarantee fee upon loan purchase.